 Mountain - Skiing/riding the Silver King area offers up some great easy to intermediate terrain for your family.
 This mountain also offers an amazing terrain park – check on the current conditions and ride responsibly.

 Après Ski – The Nordic trails at the base of Whitewater are fun plus you can snowshoe & bike on them as well… which means from the base area a family can experience all three activities.

 A visit to the hot springs and cave at Ainsworth Hot Springs is a must.
 Just a 45-minute drive from Nelson along the Kootenay Lake shoreline and you’ll reach these unique hot springs.
 Who wouldn’t want to explore the cave!

 This 3-year old ripper at Whitewater Ski Resort hits the powder, photo by Steve Ogle

-Story by a KootRocks Staffer and top/cover photo by Steve Ogle.
+Story by KootRocks Staffer (Shannon Harrison).
+Cover/top photo by Steve Ogle.